updated

 Are you super-practical, experienced in using a strimmer/weed-whacker/whipper-snipper, a petrol mower and a chainsaw... and strong enough to use them for hours at a time?

-We have a lot of land and steep terraces.
-This isn't a job for the faint-hearted or those used to a handkerchief-size garden (9 out of 10 of those who say they can weed, don't bring up the roots... so everything comes back within a week.
-That's no use to us.
-We're looking for the 1 in 10).
+I have quite a lot of land and steep terraces.
+This isn't a job for the faint-hearted or those used to a handkerchief-size garden (9 out of 10 who say they can weed, don't bring up the roots... so everything comes back within a week.
+That's no use to me.
+I'm looking for the 1 in 10).

-FOR ALL TASKS: Much of what we used to do/now ask for help with is tough, especially in the heat of summer.
-We insist you take breaks, but please ONLY apply if you're fit, strong, hard-working, have oodles of energy and a really positive attitude.
+FOR ALL TASKS: Much of what I used to do/now ask for help with is tough, especially in the heat of summer.
+I insist you take breaks, but please ONLY apply if you're fit, strong, hard-working, have oodles of energy and a really positive attitude.

-Please bring grippy, sturdy shoes/work-boots and suitable clothing (things you don't mind getting mucky/ripped by brambles/painting/woodstaining work).
+Please bring grippy, sturdy shoes/work-boots and suitable clothing (things you don't mind getting mucky/ripped by brambles/stained by paint/woodstain).
+There's also a cupboard of scruffy clothes donated by previous workawayers that you can have :-)

-This is your chance to immerse yourself in rural Tuscan life in a generous, loving, comfortable and fun home, to eat Peter's legendary roast potatoes and possibly to learn archery and ukulele :o)
+This is your chance to immerse yourself in rural Tuscan life in a generous, loving, comfortable and fun home, and possibly to learn ukulele and get lovingly nibbled by a cat :o)

-If all this sounds like you, please apply with the reasons why you're PERFECT for us (skills and experience, plus personality).
-Please include your availability (you'll need to be able to commit to the time you say you will - with our disabilities, little is worse than being let down).
-And finally, please mention the word 'Pizza' in your message so we know you've read everything.
+If all this sounds like you, please apply with the reasons why you're the PERFECT fit (skills and experience, plus personality).
+Please include your availability (you'll need to be able to commit to the time you say you will - with my disabilities, little is worse than being let down).
+And finally, please mention the word 'Pizza' in your message so I know you've read everything.

-And now for a description of daily living/accommodation/meals, how to get to us and fun things to do at the weekends/days off (yay!)...
+And now for a description of daily living/accommodation/meals, how to get here and fun things to do at the weekends/days off (yay!)...

 • Languages